Dzianis Zuev: Kickboxing career

-Zuev was scheduled to face Dmitriy Filonchik in the quarterfinals of the BFC 72kg tournament, held at BFC 56 on July 9, 2020.
-He knocked Filonchik down twice enroute to a decision victory.
+Zuev was scheduled to face Dmitriy Filonchik in the quarterfinals of the BFC 72 kg tournament, held at BFC 56 on July 9, 2020.
+He knocked Filonchik down twice en route to a decision victory.

 Zuev was scheduled to face Frederic Berichon at Nuit Des Champions 28 on November 20, 2021.
 Zuev was later forced to withdraw from the bout due to visa issues.

 Replacing Amier Abdulahad on short notice on February 12, 2022, Zuev faced Stoyan Koprivlenski at Fair Fight XVI.
 He lost the fight via unanimous decision.

 Zuev faced Jérémy Payet in the main event of Cicada Fight Championship on May 21, 2022.
 He won the fight by a third-round knockout.